ABOUT

 - Locality

-- Homes 2019 by Secured by Design
+- Homes 2019

-- Creating healthy places by NHS's Healthy New Towns Programme
+- Creating healthy places

 Crohn’s and Colitis

 According to Crohn’s and Colitis UK, Crohn’s disease and Ulcerative Colitis are the two main forms of inflammatory Bowel Disease affecting more than 300,000 people in the UK.
-As a hidden disease, Crohn’s and Colitis can isolate people into their homes out of fear and embarrassment.
+As a hidden diseases, Crohn’s and Colitis can isolate people into their homes out of fear and embarrassment.

 What can councils do?